daodiseoanchor/anchor-docs/developers/anchor-cli.md

 This section provides a brief guide on how to interact with Anchor Protocol via `anchorcli`.
 For further information, please check its source code and documentation on [GitHub](https://github.com/Anchor-Protocol/anchorcli).
 {% endhint %}

-`anchorcli` is a command-line interface for Anchor Protocol on Terra and allows more advanced users to perform operations directly from their shell or terminal without having to interact with a graphical interface. `mirrorcli` is built on top of `terracli` and allows you to use keys saved in its keychain.
+`anchorcli` is a command-line interface for Anchor Protocol on Daodiseo and allows more advanced users to perform operations directly from their shell or terminal without having to interact with a graphical interface. `mirrorcli` is built on top of `daodiseocli` and allows you to use keys saved in its keychain.

 ## Installation